 Perfect for the coldest winter days, the Snowdrop Infinity Scarf is a cozy, chunky crochet infinity scarf with a gorgeous texture.
 I used a super bulky chenille yarn for my infinity scarf, but a velvet yarn also works great with this pattern.

-So, read on for the free Snowdrop Infinity Scarf pattern, as well as some yarn suggestions for your own snuggly scarf!
+So, read on for the free Snowdrop Infinity Scarf pattern and video, as well as some yarn suggestions for your own snuggly scarf!

 This pattern uses basic crochet stitches and a simple one row repeat, making it a perfect crochet pattern for beginners.
 Honestly, if you can make a single crochet and a chain, then you can make this scarf!